shaazmik/Hash_table_analysis/README.md

 - CRC32

-First of all, we need to determine the number of collisions depending on our hash functions, then take the speed of the programme and the reasons for their changes.
+First of all, we need to determine the number of collisions depending on our hash functions, then take the speed of the programme and the reasons for their changes.For clarity, here are the charts for each hash function, which show **the distribution of list lengths depending on the hash table element**:

 ### 1. ___hash always returns 1___